soroswap/zephyr-programs/README.md

 ```

-3.- Build the Docker Image [NEED TO DO IT ONLY ONCE]
+3.- Build the Docker Image [NEED TO DO IT ONLY ONCE or every time you do changes in the Dockerfile]
 `docker compose build`

 3.- Run the Docker Container